chfchen/TailRiskResearch/README.md

 ## Limitations and Potential Biases

-Several limitations should be considered when interpreting the results.

-### Market Scope

-The analysis focuses exclusively on **SPY and the U.S. large-cap equity market**.
-Results may not generalize to individual stocks, international equity markets, bonds, commodities, cryptocurrencies, or other asset classes.
+This research focuses exclusively on SPY as a proxy for the S&P 500, so the findings may not fully generalize to individual stocks, international markets, or other asset classes.
+The results also depend on historical data and on modeling choices such as estimation-window length, confidence level, distributional assumptions, and model specification.
+Because financial markets evolve over time, structural changes, volatility regime shifts, and rare extreme events may reduce the ability of historical relationships to represent future risk.

-### Historical Dependence

-All models are estimated from historical market data.
-Structural changes in market behavior may therefore reduce the ability of past relationships to represent future conditions.

-### Model Risk

-Each model imposes different assumptions.
-Normal and Student's t models assume particular distributional forms, while GARCH-family models impose specific structures on conditional volatility.
-Results may therefore depend partly on model specification rather than the underlying market process alone.

-### Window Selection

-Rolling-window results depend on the selected estimation-window length.
-A shorter window may respond more rapidly to changing conditions but contain less information, while a longer window may provide more stable estimates but respond more slowly to regime changes.

-### Extreme Events

-Rare events provide relatively few observations for statistical evaluation.
-Conclusions regarding very deep tail risk are therefore inherently less certain than conclusions about more common market behavior.

-### Backtesting Limitations

-Passing a statistical backtest does not prove that a model accurately represents the true underlying risk process.
-Similarly, failure of a particular backtest does not necessarily mean that a model has no practical value.

-### Look-Ahead and Researcher Bias

-Dynamic forecasts are designed to use only information available before each forecast date to avoid look-ahead bias.
-However, model selection, window lengths, confidence levels, and evaluation metrics are research design choices and may introduce researcher-selection bias.

-## Research Progression

-The two studies represent a progression in the central research question:

-**Static modeling**

-> Which statistical distributions best represent S&P 500 downside tail risk?

-↓

-**Dynamic forecasting**

-> How does tail risk change over time, and can conditional-volatility models forecast those changes more accurately?

-This progression reflects a broader objective of moving from describing historical return distributions toward understanding and forecasting financial risk under changing market conditions.

-## Disclaimer

-This repository is intended for **academic and educational research purposes only**.
-The analyses, models, and results presented here should not be interpreted as investment advice or recommendations to buy or sell any financial asset.
+The analysis was designed to avoid look-ahead bias by using only information available before each forecast date.
+However, researcher choices regarding model selection, parameter settings, evaluation periods, and performance metrics can still introduce selection bias.
+In addition, passing or failing a statistical backtest does not by itself prove that a model accurately represents the true market-risk process, particularly because extreme tail events are relatively rare and therefore provide limited observations for evaluation.